-Ferrous metals include all types of steel including stainless, carbon and alloy.
-Because of the iron metal content, it’s also used to describe cast, wrought and sheet iron, plus metals such as nickel, titanium and chromium.
+Ferrous metals include all types of steel including stainless, carbon, and alloy.
+Because of the iron metal content, it’s also used to describe cast, wrought, and sheet iron, plus metals such as nickel, titanium and chromium.

 In this modern world, ferrous metals have become widely used because of the properties they possess.
-It’s durable, incredibly strong, corrosion-resistant, conducts electricity and, thankfully, is highly recyclable.
+It’s durable, incredibly strong, corrosion-resistant, conducts electricity, and, thankfully, is highly recyclable.

 Where Are Ferrous Metals Used?

 The environmental impact of ferrous metals has wide-reaching consequences.
-Because of its use in things like car bodies, farm machinery and radiators, when these items have reached the end of their life-cycle, simply scrapping them is dangerous because of the toxic chemicals within.
-Things like oil, petrol, brake fluid and coolant can be easily released into the ground if not recycled properly.
+Because of its use in things like car bodies, farm machinery, and radiators, when these items have reached the end of their life-cycle, simply scrapping them is dangerous because of the toxic chemicals within.
+Things like oil, petrol, brake fluid, and coolant can be easily released into the ground if not recycled properly.

 In addition, the sharp, jagged edges the metal will have can cause injury to people and wildlife, especially when they start to rust.
 Not to mention that fly-tipping is illegal, so it’s crucial to ensure recycling is done correctly.

 While it’s clear that ferrous metals can be recycled, there’s also a question of why.
 As we mentioned earlier, the main reason is that it saves resources.
 Mining new ore to make the items we’ve talked about is a painstaking task and uses a lot of energy.
 This means an increase in carbon emissions.
 It uses much fewer resources to create them from recycled materials, including money!
 Studies have shown that recycling steel, for example, uses 75% fewer resources.
-Recycling also stops them from going to landfill, which can only be a good thing for all of us.
+Recycling also stops them from going to landfills, which can only be a good thing for all of us.

 The impact of being more environmentally friendly will affect everyone living on this planet.
 What you do individually might seem small, but all of us doing something is a huge step to creating a world that provides everything we need now, and long into the future.